xlassix/Enye-Cohort-4/README.md

     - There should be a place that a user can click to see all the results that have been searched on the app
     - Clicking on a past search result should trigger a request and the results should be displayed for the user.
-    - Hint - You need to save the past searches in a database
+    - Hint - You need to save the past searches in a database **Authentication**

+- User should be able to signup for the application
+- User should be able to access the application using their email and password
+- User should only be allowed to access the application if they are signed in

+**GraphQL**

+- Build a GraphQL layer that pulls the users specific search results from your database or API
+- User should only see their own search history

 ### Judgement Criteria